 Based on my courses, Career Design for Global Citzenship and Career Portfolio, this is a textbook for humanities students preparing for the precarious 21st century job market.
 This book departs from typical career services literature because it is grounded in the humanities and arts.
 It explains careers from the perspective of culture, history, and language, and it also shows students how to leverage their humanities skills in the professional world -- both in specific job roles and in the job search.
 This book can be used as the main text of a career course or as a complement to a humanities seminar.

-The Maintenance of Clocks and the Art of Waiting (new, in progress)
+The Maintenance of Clocks: Mastery and the Art of Waiting (new, in progress)

-Inspired by experiences during the 2020 pandemic, this is a book of essays about waiting.
+Inspired by experiences during the 2020 pandemic, this is a book of essays about waiting, and the resilience of persisting in the face of uncertainty.
 In the world of innovation, disruption and rapid iteration drive many of our decisions.
 This book explores the moments of creativity that require patience, where the answer is not yet certain, and the finish line is not yet in sight.
 This is not a scholarly book.
 It falls in the category of creative nonfiction.

 "Atlanta Archivist", Podcast and Multimedia Platform